Try our free ROI calculator. Discover your site's revenue potential.

 However, if the hreflang URL is redirected or broken (404), then the chain breaks, and search engines like Google will either decide to ignore your map or waste crawl budget requesting more pages.

-For websites with thousands of pages like eCommerce or enterprise sites, this can become a huge crawl budget killer or create indexing loops.
+For websites with thousands of pages like ecommerce or enterprise sites, this can become a huge crawl budget killer or create indexing loops.

 We need to keep our hreflang map updated, always adding the destination URL into the <link> element.